gsoft-inc/wl-squide/docs/getting-started/create-host.md

 # Create an host application

-Let's start by creating the application that will act as the entry point of our federated application and host the modules.
+Let's begin by creating the application that will serve as the entry point for our federated application and host the application modules.

 ## Install the packages

-Create a new project (we'll call ours `host`), then open a terminal at the root of the newly created project and install the following packages:
+Create a new project (we'll refer to ours as `host`), then open a terminal at the root of the newly created project and install the following packages:

 +++ pnpm
 ```bash